Testing Randomness by Matching Pennies: Introduction

 But suppose that Bob suddenly plays \beq 0101010101010101010101010101010101010101\eeq Will Alice predict that Bob's next move is $0$ and play $0$ to win a penny?
 If she thinks probabilistically, she will probably notice that the probability of getting \eqref{eq01} by flipping a fair coin is $2^{-40}$, which is exactly the same as the chance of getting, e.g. \beq 1101000100110101001011100100000100000010\eeq or any other sequence that she would accept as random.
 If Alice's rationality is based on probabilities, then she will not be able to distinguish any two strings of Bob's moves, since they are all equally probable if he tosses fair coins.

-But if Bob knows or just believes that Alice's rationality is based on probabilities, and that Alice will thus continue to randomize her moves in any case, then Bob has no reason to randomize, since playing \eqref{eq01}, or \eqref{eqrand}, or a string of 0s, or any other string, yield the same expected payoff against Alice's random plays.
-On the other hand, if Alice believes that Bob's rationality is based on probabilities, then she will also have no reason to randomize, since her payoffs are always the same.
+But if Bob knows, or even just believes, that Alice's rationality is based on probabilities, and that Alice will thus continue to randomize her moves in any case, then Bob has no reason to randomize, since playing \eqref{eq01}, or \eqref{eqrand}, or a string of 0s, or any other string, yield the same expected payoff against Alice's random plays.
+On the other hand, if Alice believes that Bob's rationality is based on probabilities, then she will have no reason to randomize either, for the same reason as Bob.

 So by combining their beliefs about their probabilistic reasoning, both players will become indifferent towards mixing and randomizing their moves.
 Their common knowledge that they may both stop randomizing, because they both know that the opponent will be unable to tell, will not change their expected payoffs.
-Indeed, if they both play non-randomly, one of them will almost surely win and the other will lose, but their chances are the same, and they average out.
-However, while the expected payoffs remain unchanged, the higher moments will, of course, diverge wildly.
+Indeed, if they both play non-randomly, one of them will almost surely win and the other will lose, but their chances to be the winner are the same, and they average out.
+However, while the expected payoffs remain unchanged, the higher moments will, of course, cha\-nge significantly.